Changes in Real Time: Online Scene Change Detection with Multi-View Fusion: Introduction

 To address these challenges, recent approaches~\cite{galappaththige2025multi,lu20253dgs,jiang2025gaussian,zhou2023pad,kruse2024splatpose} leverage photorealistic 3D scene representations like Neural Radiance Fields~\cite{mildenhall2021nerf} (NeRF) and 3D Gaussian Splatting~\cite{kerbl20233d} (3DGS) to enable \emph{pose-agnostic} SCD from unconstrained viewpoints.
 Complementary efforts~\cite{galappaththige2025multi,kim2025towards,cho2025zero} explore \emph{label-free} SCD to remove the reliance on costly and labor-intensive human-labeled changes, improving robustness under domain and data distribution shifts.

-Despite these advances, state-of-the-art (SOTA) SCD methods~\cite{kim2025towards, lu20253dgs, galappaththige2025multi} are limited to an \emph{offline} setting, where both pre- and post-change scene captures are available in advance.
-Online methods~\cite{liu2024splatpose+, kruse2024splatpose, park2021changesim, park2021changesim} can detect changes on the fly, as new images are acquired while the agent revisits the scene, enabling the use of SCD for real-time decision making and intervention.
-As illustrated in Fig.~\ref{fig:f1_fps_online}, the change detection performance of these online approaches remains substantially lower than SOTA offline methods, while many fail to sustain real-time performance.
+Despite recent advances, state-of-the-art (SOTA) SCD methods~\cite{kim2025towards, lu20253dgs, galappaththige2025multi} are confined to an \emph{offline} setting, where both pre- and post-change observations are available prior to inference.
+In contrast, online change inference---referred to as \emph{online SCD}---detects changes on the fly as new images are acquired during a scene revisit, without access to future observations.
+This setting is critical for real-time decision-making and intervention in embodied and robotic systems.
+As in prior online approaches~\cite{liu2024splatpose+, kruse2024splatpose, park2021changesim, park2021changesim}, we assume that the scene remains static within each revisit.
+As shown in Fig.~\ref{fig:f1_fps_online}, existing online SCD methods exhibit a substantial accuracy gap compared to SOTA offline approaches.
+Moreover, many fail to sustain real-time performance, limiting their practical applicability.

-We introduce a novel SCD approach that, for the first time, unifies the strengths of \emph{online}, \emph{pose-agnostic}, and \emph{label-free} methods, while additionally enforcing \emph{multi-view consistency}~\cite{galappaththige2025multi}.
+We introduce a novel SCD approach that, for the first time, unifies the strengths of \emph{online}, \emph{pose-agnostic}, and \emph{label-free} methods, while additionally enforcing \emph{multi-view consistency}~\cite{galappaththige2025multi} during inference.
 Our method surpasses existing online and offline methods in detection performance while operating at over 10~FPS.
-This leap in both speed and accuracy is enabled by two key innovations: a novel self-supervised loss enforcing change information consistency across viewpoints, addressing the limitations of hard-thresholded intersection fusion~\cite{galappaththige2025multi} (see Fig.~\ref{fig:mv3dcd}), and an ultra-light PnP-based pose estimation module.
+This leap in both speed and accuracy is enabled by two key algorithmic and system-level innovations: a novel self-supervised loss enforcing change information consistency across viewpoints, addressing the limitations of hard-thresholded intersection fusion~\cite{galappaththige2025multi} (see Fig.~\ref{fig:mv3dcd}), and an ultra-light PnP-based pose estimation module.

 Our third innovation is a change-guided update strategy for the 3DGS-based scene representation.
 Maintaining an up-to-date representation of an evolving scene without naively reconstructing it from scratch is challenging~\cite{ackermann2025clsplats,cai2023clnerf,zeng2025gaussianupdate,cheng2025lt}, but essential for long-term monitoring.
 Na\"ive reconstruction after each inspection round is computationally expensive and discards well-reconstructed information from unchanged regions.
 We address this by leveraging the predicted change masks to guide selective updates: only changed regions are newly reconstructed, fused with existing primitives, and refined through a lightweight global adjustment while preserving the geometry and the appearance of unchanged areas.
 Our selective update approach enables scene representation updates in seconds while reusing the high-fidelity representations of unchanged regions.